anchor anchor Nestronics

 Parts list and placement is in a PDF file.
 Most of the surface mount chip components are 0603 size so they are fairly easy to manually place with a vacuum tool.

-Parts Placement file download link
+Parts Placement file (optimized for 2mA current) download link

 The only documention missing is a schematic, which I hope to eventually draw and put up.
 But you don't really need the schematic to build the unit, and it is a simple cct that can be easily followed from the PCB.
 Basically the MCU controls the polarity reversal MOSFETs (which software alternates every 4 minutes), then the 21 MOSFETs for selecting the amount of current draw.
 There is a current sense resistor (100 ohm) that is used by the MCU to determine when to switch the MOSFETs.